jkimthu/super-size/README.md

 -comparable distributions suggest a difference from size vs growth rate plot in Taheri which shows difference between averaged and individual level trends

 ### ss17
-// still to do: directly related to ss10a (just the single cell version) for each single cell, divide tau_i by Vb_i plot single cell scatter for each replicate condition, and mean plotted in ss10a (other means faded?) test whether individual vs average trend is different or similar.
+for each single cell, divide tau_i by Vb_i plot single cell scatter of tau_i/Vb_i vs Vb_i for each replicate condition, and mean point from each (like ss10a)
+Q: is individual trend different or similar to average?
+A: very similar!!